microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/linkscopeabilities.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes sharing abilities for each possible sharingRole within a particular sharing link scope.
+Represents the sharing abilities for each possible sharingRole within a particular sharing link scope.

 ## Properties